ubuntu-mate/ubuntu-mate.org/blog/20160630-ubuntu-mate-yakkety-alpha1.md

   * **Upgraded to MATE Desktop 1.14**, which is now built entirely against GTK 3.18.
     * **Indicator support** for MATE Desktop, when built against GTK3+, has been **significantly improved**.
     * **Ambiant-MATE and Radiant-MATE themes have been completely reworked** to support GTK 3.18.
-    * **[Memory consumption of Ubuntu MATE 16.10 Alpha 1 is lower](/blog/mate-desktop-gtk2-vs-gtk3-memory-consumption/) than that of Ubuntu MATE 16.04.
     * **We have initial HiDPI support *(almost)* working.** Don't get too excited, this is an all or nothing implementation.
 When enabled **all GTK3+ applications (not just MATE) will be rendered using high quality pixel doubling**.
 If you have a [2160p](https://en.wikipedia.org/wiki/4K_resolution) display, it looks ace `:-D`
     * You can find out **[what changed in MATE Desktop 1.14 from the upstream release announcement](http://mate-desktop.org/blog/2016-04-08-mate-1-14-released/)**.
   * **Upgraded Ubuntu MATE Welcome** to *16.10.4*
     * Ported to WebKit2 4.0. **The transitions and animations are now hardware accelerated (where supported)** and it looks very smooth indeed.
     * Sports a **new look and many visual and usability enhancements**.
     * Getting Started section offers **much more assistance for a post install setup and configuration**.
+(Some elements back ported to 16.04)
     * Adds **driver installer for Logitech's Unifying Receiver peripherals**.
     * Includes a **[test suite with continuous integration](https://semaphoreci.com/lah7/ubuntu-mate-welcome)**.
     * Detailed **system specifications can now be copied to the clipboard**.